pinglu0212/NOV/README.md

 * You can run each cell by clicking on the "Run" button in the header.

-* When you are done and close out jupyter, you can deactivate the current environment source deactivate
+* When you are done and close out jupyter, you can deactivate the current environment with: source deactivate

 * You can find more info on conda here: http://conda.pydata.org/docs/using/pkgs.html